kgar/foundry-vtt-tidy-5e-sheets/To Do/Theme Updates/To Do - Themes.md

   - [x] Update all SettingProvider callers to instead use the store
 - [ ] Refactor / monkey patch onChange() for all settings.
 If a setting changes, debounce a call to update the settings store. 👏👏👏
   - [x] It almost works.
 Check on floating/flyout cards in settings.
-  - [ ] Tab changes like showing/hiding the Journal aren't working for player characters when changing settings.
+  - [x] Tab changes like showing/hiding the Journal aren't working for player characters when changing settings.
 Fixit!
+  - [x] Move Traits Below Resources is not working reactively on change.
+Fixit.
   - [ ] Test sheet settings changes / save and apply
   - [ ] Rename `currentSettings` to `settingsStore`
 - [ ] Add drag UI overlay to theme settings form that clearly denotes that it is a drop zone